decaprime/VRising-Modding/user/Mod_Install.md

 In most cases, you will only need to extract the .dll file of the mod.
 Make sure to check over the mod's readme to see if there are any other installation instructions particular to that mod.

-## Destination
+# Destination

-You will be copying files out to the destination game folder.
+Copy the mod files into your game folder depending on your setup.

-### For Clients
+## For Clients

 Find your game folder, it's typically something like `C:\Program Files (x86)\Steam\steamapps\common\VRising`, but you can open this folder precisely by right clicking on the game in steam > manage > browse game files.